hrushw/dotfiles/README.md

 in `mailsync`, the SIGUSR1 trap function only takes effect after snooze exits

-get the script fzf-preview.sh from https://github.com/junegunn/fzf and move to ~/.local/bin
+get the script fzf-preview.sh from https://github.com/junegunn/fzf and move to ~/.local/bin launch [ https://github.com/silverhammermba/launch ] is not in void repos so installed manually